How to Adopt a Child in 7 Steps

 We know that’s a lot of information to take in.
 Adopting a child can be a challenging process, but it’s also an incredible opportunity.
 Most things worth doing aren’t easy, and that’s most certainly true when you want to adopt a child.
 We can tell you this: in the end, it will always be worth it.

-To learn more about adopting a child, you can request more information at any time, or you can call 1-800-ADOPTION to personally speak with an adoption specialist.
+To learn more about adopting a child, you can get more free information online, or contact us at 1-800-ADOPTION.

 Information available through these links is the sole property of the companies and organizations listed therein.
 American Adoptions provides this information as a courtesy and is in no way responsible for its content or accuracy.